MicrosoftDocs/CommunityToolkit/docs/maui/converters/color-to-hsl-string-converter.md

 ## Syntax

-The following examples will show how to use the `ColorToHslStringConverter` to display the CMYK equivalent string of a specific `Color`.
+The following examples will show how to use the `ColorToHslStringConverter` to display the HSL equivalent string of a specific `Color`.

 ### XAML